-MANAGEMENT'S DISCUSSION & ANALYSIS YEAR ENDED DECEMBER 31, 2019
+MANAGEMENT'S DISCUSSION & ANALYSIS THREE MONTH PERIOD ENDED MARCH 31, 2020

-The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2019 and 2018 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the audited consolidated financial statements for the period ended March 31, 2020 and the year ended December 31, 2019 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The Company's most recent filings are available on the SEDAR website.
-The date of this management's discussion and analysis is May 1, 2020.
+The date of this management's discussion and analysis is May 26, 2020.